appgardenstudios/hyaline/www/content/documentation/how-to/install-github-app.md

 - One or more documentation sources (e.g. git repo, documentation website, etc...)
 - A [supported LLM Provider](../reference/config.md)

+Note that the Hyaline GitHub App will trigger workflows in your organization, meaning that you stay in control of your configuration and data.
+If you wish you can also run your own copy of the Hyaline GitHub app (located in the [configuration repository](https://github.com/appgardenstudios/hyaline-github-app-config)) to prevent any data whatsoever from leaving your organization and being sent to us.

 ## Steps

 ### 1. Create GitHub App Config Repo